tethysplatform/tethys/docs/tutorials/getting_started/advanced.rst

 3. Use JavaScript APIs
 ======================

 JavaScript is the programming language that is used to program web browsers.
-You can use JavaScript in you Tethys apps to enrich the user experience and add dynamic effects.
+You can use JavaScript in your Tethys apps to enrich the user experience and add dynamic effects.
 Many of the Tethys Gizmos include JavaScript APIs to allow you to access the underlying JavaScript objects and library to customize them.
-In this section, we'll use the JavaScript API of the Map View gizmo to add pop-ups to the map whenever the users clicks on one of the dams.
+In this section, we'll use the JavaScript API of the Map View gizmo to add pop-ups to the map whenever a user clicks on one of the dams.

 a.
 Modify the MVLayer in the ``home`` controller to make the layer selectable: